Isometries/CryptoGallery_old/README.md

     - After importing a large set of photos, the album should be refreshed, as it may take several seconds for the operation to finish.

+# Building from source

+  The source may be obtained either through `git clone https://gitlab.com/Isometricmap/PhotoCrypt.git`, or by downloading and unzipping the file.

+    - Open the source with android studio, then click `Build` -> `Build APK(s)`.

+# Dowloading the APK

+  If building from source is not an option, you can use the APK [here https://gitlab.com/Isometricmap/CryptoGallery_APK ].
+It includes both the signed APK, as well as the signing certificate fingerprints.

 # Planned

  - Exporting photos in an encrypted state, including a shell script to automatically handle decryption